piglovesyou/graphql-let/README.md

 <p align="center"><img src="./resource/graphql-let-loader.png" /></p>

 You may also want only `.d.ts` before a webpack build to check types.
 Run `graphql-let` command to get `.d.ts` without running webpack.

 <p align="center"><img src="./resource/graphql-let.png" /></p>

 ## Get started

 This is an example of **TypeScript + React + Apollo Client**.
-Help yourself to replace the corresponding lines depending on your needs.
+Please replace the corresponding lines depending on your needs.

 ### 1. Install dependencies